cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 <figcaption id="cap13">

 <b>Fig. 13:</b>An excerpt from the inventory that was made of Rosalba Carriera’s studio following her death.
-The <i>Grand Tour Explorer</i> offers another inventory of Carriera’s working life, by allowing the researcher to draw together all references to her from across the 6000 entries in Ingamells’ <i>Dictionary</i>.
+This document is a rich source of information about the physical layout of Carriera’s studio, but the <i>Grand Tour Explorer</i> complements this by enabling the researcher to quickly bring together several accounts of those who sat for portraits in her studio, offering a traveler’s perspective on her process.
 Inquisitori alle acque, b.
 79, no. 80 [carta con “Nella Galleria”].

 </figcaption>